THIS EVENT IS SOLD OUT

 JAEL RICHARDSON is the executive director of the FOLD literary festival, the books columnist on CBC Radio’s q and an outspoken advocate on issues of diversity.
 She is the author of the award-winning memoir The Stone Thrower: A Daughter’s Lesson, a Father’s Life.
 Her essay “Conception” is part of Room’s first Women of Colour edition, and excerpts from her first play, my upside down black face, appear in the anthology T-Dot Griots: An Anthology of Toronto’s Black Storytellers.
 (ONTARIO)

 IAN WILLIAMS was born in Trinidad and raised in Canada.
 He won the 2019 Scotiabank Giller Prize for his novel, Reproduction.
 His poetry collection, Personals, was shortlisted for the Griffin Poetry Prize and the Robert Kroetsch Poetry Book Award.
 Williams holds a Ph.D. in English from the University of Toronto and has recently returned as a tenured professor.
 His essay collection, Disorientation: Being Black in the World, was a finalist for the Hilary Weston Writers’ Trust Nonfiction Prize.
 His third poetry collection, Word Problems, was published by Coach House Press in the fall of 2020.
-(TORONTO)

 BILL RICHARDSON is the author of Last Week, an illustrated children’s book that sensitively portrays medical assistance in dying (MAiD); I Saw Three Ships, a collection of stories set in Vancouver’s West End; and Hare B&B, a picture book with illustrations by Bill Pechet.